 - Work evenings, weekends and overtime during peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-You need a certain skill set, in-depth instruction and ongoing certification.
+You have to have a specific skill set, specialized instruction and ongoing endorsements.

 - Avoid sitting at a desk or in an office.